Kinetic Turbulence in Collisionless High-Beta Plasmas: Numerical experiments

 The deviation of the magnetic spectrum from the kinetic spectrum at sub-parallel-viscous scales indicates an important feature of high-$\beta$ turbulence: the small-scale firehose fluctuations are decoupled from the Alfv\'enic cascade.
 To illustrate this point, we plot in panels (e) and (f) of Figure~\ref{fig:spectrum_steady_state} the wavenumber anisotropy $k_\parallel(k_\perp)$ for $\delta \bb{u}$ and $\delta \bb{B}$ fluctuations.
 This dependence is computed using the values of the quasi-steady-state structure functions at $\bb{\ell} = \bb{\ell}_\perp$ and $\bb{\ell} = \bb{\ell}_\parallel$.
 The wavenumber anisotropy appears to have a scaling of $k_\parallel \propto k_\perp^{1/2}$ in the inertial range, consistent with critical balance:

 where in the final step we have adopted a $k_\perp^{-2}$ spectrum.
+It is interesting that this critical balance is measured to hold at what are notionally sub-parallel-viscous scales, which suggests that the viscous backreaction on the cascade is not purely dissipative.
 The anisotropy computed using the magnetic-field fluctuations has the same scaling, despite the magnetic energy having a shallower spectrum.
 This means that the firehose modes, which are oblique and affect neither the parallel nor the perpendicular structure functions, do not participate in the critically balanced cascade.
 The magnetic spectrum is a superposition of the critically balanced cascade with a slope close to $-2$ and an additional spectrum of the firehose fluctuations, which peaks at kinetic scales.
 Independence of the firehose fluctuations from the Alfv\'{e}nic cascade has also been shown by Ref.~\citep{Bott2021} using an expanding box, in which the dominant contribution to the pressure anisotropy is from plasma expansion perpendicular to the mean field (rather than from the fluctuations).